diaspd/dev-finances/README.md

 </br>

 ## 📄 Project
-💰 A project for finance management.
+💰 A project for finance management usint HTML, CSS and JS.

 <br></br>